platformsh/platformsh-docs/src/configuration/services.md

 ![Service tab - Service Configuration](/images/management-console/service-tab/service-configuration.png)

-Gives you an overview of the service configuration that has been pulled from the `services.yaml` file.
+The "Configuration" tab provides an overview of the service configuration that has been pulled from the `services.yaml` file.

 ## Service timezones